 The price of the Conservation Stamp, currently \$8.50, has not changed since 1991.

-As result. the Conservation purchasing Stamp's power been greatly diminished.
+As result. the Conservation а Stamp's purchasing power been greatly diminished.

 Environment and Climate Change Canada put a proposal to increase the price of the Stamp out for public consultation in Spring 2018.